emard/esp32blesynscan/README.md

 Conenct RJ12 RX/TX with short straight
 RJ12 cable to ESP32 RX2/TX2 pins.

+Mount's serial TTL port is half-duplex and it seems that mount has hardware loopback.
+So everything that is send to the mount, mount immediately echoes it.

+Mount and synscan cannon send at the same time.
+If synscan tries to send while mount sends, then received data will be just noise.

 # Connection

 Looking at female RJ-12 socket on the mount: